2. Articles

 • want to promote health with condiments

-• love Japanese foods
+• love Japanese food

 • are looking for a way to spice up your meals